gcooper120/PokerTrainer/README.md

-I think these are all the classes we will need to get this shit off the ground.
+pI think these are all the classes we will need to get this shit off the ground.
 They're all pretty self explanatory and most of it is trivial coding.

 For the first part of this project, I want to have support for a single player at a table, and for the out engine to calculate outs at each phase of the game post flop.
 There are a few things in here that aren't necesary for that, but I thought it'd be nice to have them so expansion is easier down the line.